How Are The NBCE Examinations Scored?

 If at any time during the Part IV Exam administration you encounter a situation that might have a significant impact on your performance, immediately notify the NBCE official in charge at the test site.
 The official will attempt to resolve the matter according to administrative guidelines established for the Part IV Exam.
 Administrative problems that are not brought to the attention of test site personnel may be impossible to resolve after the exam is over.

 Following the exam, the NBCE will carefully review the statistical performance of each test question and will read and research examinees’ written concerns regarding test questions.
-Final scores will be determined after all test questions have been evaluated by the NBCE Department of Practical Testing.
+Final scores will be determined after all test questions have been evaluated by the Testing department.
 To ensure that each exam is scored accurately, the NBCE will also thoroughly check the answer sheets of each examinee.
 You will not be allowed to review exam questions or answer sheets following the administration of the exam.

 Part IV Appeals